Start Date: Monday 22nd October 2018

 • We welcome applicants aged 19 years and above and encourage applications from more mature students for whom this course might be appropriate.

-With a standard working day and only occasional weekend or evening work, the course allows you to maintain a part-time evening or weekend job.
+With standard working days and only occasional weekend or evening work, the course allows you to maintain a part-time evening or weekend job.
 Also, the 2 1/2 month Summer holiday allows you to work to build up funds for the second year.
 This is an advantage for people on limited budgets.
 However, you must bear in mind that the work required for the course will demand independent home study and research time outside of the scheduled timetable.

 How to Study